martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ## Third-Party Call Control {#byebye-3pcc}

 Third-party call control (3PCC) {{?RFC3725}} is a technique where a signaling peer establishes a call that is terminated by a different entity.
-This attack is very similar in effect to some 3PCC practices, so use of 3PCC could appear to be an attack.
+An unknown key-share attack is very similar in effect to some 3PCC practices, so use of 3PCC could appear to be an attack.
 However, 3PCC that follows RFC 3725 guidance is unaffected, and peers that are aware of changes made by a 3PCC controller can correctly distinguish actions of a 3PCC controller from attack.

 3PCC as described in RFC 3725 is incompatible with SIP identity {{?SIP-ID}} as SIP Identity relies on creating a binding between SIP requests and SDP.
 The